In Between (Beartooth song)

 "In Between" is a song by American rock band Beartooth.
-It was released on April 7, 2015, as the third and final single from their debut studio album, Disgusting.
+It first premiered on May 30, 2014, via Alternative Press as a promotional single.
+The song was later released as the third and final single from their debut studio album, Disgusting.
 The song peaked at number 20 on the US Mainstream Rock chart.
+The music video was released on April 7, 2015.
 "In Between" was certified platinum by the Recording Industry Association of America in September 2024.

 Composition

 "In Between" was written and produced by Caleb Shomo.
-John Feldmann also helped produced the track with Shomo.
+John Feldmann also helped produce the track with Shomo.
+The song's chorus has been described as more "pop-oriented."

 Release

 On May 30, 2014, Beartooth released "In Between" for streaming as a promotional single, ahead of the release of their debut studio album, Disgusting.
 It was released as a single on April 7, 2015.
 The song was serviced for radio airplay on April 28, and had a CD release in the United States and United Kingdom that same year.
 In March 2022, the song was featured on the deluxe edition of their fourth studio album, Below, titled "In Between (Live From the Journey Below)".